 B2B growth leaders such as Avery Dennison, GE Healthcare and Pentair share a few common essentials that are the key to their success.
 They prioritize meaningful innovation.
 They target customers who appreciate value and are willing to pay more for it.
 They create and deliver solutions that are hard to duplicate.

 Accomplishing this takes hard work, a belief in profitable growth and an unrelenting focus on the underlying needs of customers.
 Put simply, these companies think through where to play and how to win one application, one industry segment at a time.

 We’ve worked with B2B companies with a strong track record of sustained, profitable revenue building and have since identified five growth essentials for success:

 Focus On Your Customers

-You have to focus on the customers who are the key decision makers in the value chain.
+You have to focus on the customers who are the key decision-makers in the value chain.
 A manufacturer of labels has to think about the CPG company that determines how packages are labeled, not just the distributor.
 Commercial insurers need to add value to the companies seeking risk management who ultimately buy their products, as well as the brokers who sell them.
-Finding the right decision makers and building relationships within end customers is crucial.
+Finding the right decision-makers and building relationships with end customers is crucial.
 Their insights will ultimately drive new product and service innovation at your company.

 “Finding the right decision-makers and building relationships with end customers is crucial.”

 Avery Dennison put its core label business back on a sustainable growth trajectory by supplementing its distributor-focused sales effort by identifying, understanding and addressing the needs of the end customer – packaging engineers who were the drivers of packaging decorating innovation.
 Segment teams learned where packaging engineers played and who advised them in different industries.
 The Avery Dennison segment teams determined how to tailor innovation and product information to meet their requirements.
 By making innovation and marketing more relevant, they boosted sales.